 A big ego thing that I probably won’t get over is wondering if anyone out there will care when a book launches.

-It can very scary to hit that “publish” button on Amazon (or another publishing platform).
+It can be very scary to hit that “publish” button on Amazon (or another publishing platform).
 It truly is a leap of faith.
 It’s that jump off the high-dive into mid-air, trusting there is water under you that you can swim in.
 And I was never a deep end of pool or rollercoaster person.

 I can always feel the inward tension building the week before a book launches.
-It twists me up internally and I often get stress-related illnesses due to it.
-In an attempt to get over this I’m backing off the demanding schedule I set for myself and setting a more realistic schedule.
+It twists me up internally, and I often get stress-related illnesses due to it.
+In an attempt to get over this, I’m backing off the demanding schedule I set for myself and setting a more realistic schedule.

 What to do if you worry during a book launch